 Following the service, more prayers are read at the cemetery and family members participate in placing dirt on the coffin before it is buried.
 Funeral flowers are not appropriate for most Jewish funerals, however, making a donation to a charity or Jewish organisation is appreciated.

 For Orthodox Jews, cremation is not prohibited, however, cremation is becoming increasingly popular for Reform Jews.
+When it comes to the question of Jewish cremation or burial, the majority of Orthodox and Conservative rabbinic authorities maintain that cremation is prohibited, and Jewish burial customs are observed.

 What happens after a Jewish funeral?